Guidelines To Keep Our Families & Employees Safe & Healthy

 It is important to our company that we continue to re-open in a safe and socially responsible manner.
 Drowning prevention is an essential component for families in America.
 At the Aquatic Zone, we are committed to teaching our families safety skills around water and the life saving skill of learning to swim.

-The world has changed dramatically in the past few months.
+The world has changed dramatically in the past year.
 However, water safety remains just as important as always.
 Drowning is the #1 cause of unintentional injury-related death among children ages 1-4 years old.
-Resuming swim lessons when the Aquatic Zone re-opens is one of the most valuable ways you can keep your children safer in and around the water.
+Resuming swim lessons with the Aquatic Zone is one of the most valuable ways you can keep your children safer in and around the water.
 Swimming safety is important for all children.
 According to the National Institutes of Health, participation in formal swim lessons can reduce the risk of drowning by 88% among children 1-4 years old.

 What You Can Count On From Us: